“We can make tomorrow better than today.”

 Our “Secret Sauce” Design Workflow

-- Figuring Out What You Want: Requirements development and functional analysis.
+- Figuring Out What You Want: Functional analysis, requirements development, “ideation”, rapid prototyping.

-- Exploring Potential Solutions: Conceptual analysis and design; feasibility studies, top-level system architecture.
+- Exploring Potential Solutions: Conceptual analysis and design; feasibility studies, prototypes/mockups. top-level system architecture.

-- Refining the Big Picture: Mock-ups and rapid prototyping, iterative design/test loop, short duration builds.
+- Refining the Big Picture: Proofs-of-concept, iterative design/test loop, short-duration builds.

-- Design the Solution: Detailed design and engineering; refine design to be manufacturable and sustainable.
+- Design the Solution: Detailed design and engineering; build your Bill of Materials (BOM), refine the design to be manufacturable and sustainable.

 - Build the Solution: Leverage our in-house fab lab to manufacture as much as possible in-house.
 We also work with our global partners to fabricate assemblies and components that require more complex industrial tooling.
-We then do final assembly of the finished product.
+We then do the final assembly of the looks-like/works-like prototype.
+Prepare final Design for Manufacturing (DfM) documentation; BOM, CAD packages.

-- Test the Tech: Unit testing and integration testing; verification of technology, design, and engineering.
+- Test the Tech: Unit testing and integration testing; verification of technology, design, and engineering; validate failure modes analysis.

-- Test the Product: Validate the solution, user acceptance testing, and system optimization based on feedback.
+- Test the Product: Validate the solution, user acceptance testing, life testing in real-world environments. and system optimization based on feedback.

 - Hack and Harden: Assess any cyber and physical vulnerabilities that can be potentially exploited and design/implement solutions.